Cerrado Gold Inc.: Cerrado Gold Announces Positive Feasibility Study Results for Its Monte Do Carmo Gold Project, Brazil

 The Company remains on track to receive the construction permit by the end of this year and is progressing Project Financing with an aim to make a fully financed construction decision in Q2 2024.

-Mark Brennan, CEO and Chairman, stated: "We are extremely pleased that the results of this Feasibility Study demonstrate that Monte do Carmo is an extremely robust project that will generate significant returns on capital for a good period of time.
-Based on these results, we are confident that the project is positioned to be a high quality, low cost and low capital-intensive gold producer in the near term.
-We see the Serra Alta deposit as the cashflow engine to unlock future exploration and expansion potential of the greater Monte do Carmo Project."
+Mark Brennan, CEO and Chairman, stated: "We are extremely pleased that the results of this Feasibility Study demonstrate that Monte do Carmo is an extremely robust project with low capital and operating costs that provide an approximate 2:1 ratio of NPV over Capex.
+While this error is unfortunate, the project remains one of the most financially robust smaller-scale development projects in the Americas.

+He continued, "The low capital and operating costs at Monte Do Carmo provides that ability for Cerrado to generate more cashflow from our ~100kozpa operation than most mines with substantially greater amounts of production."

 Summary of Key Results and Overall Project Economics